grimelda/kumbal/kumbal-en.md

     * If someone else has even fewer points, the one who called Kumball gets the amount of points in hand plus 25 penalty points.

 * At the end of each round, all players scores are recorded and added up.
-    * The game ends when one person's penalty score surpasses 100 points
+    * The game ends when one person's penalty score surpasses 100 points.
-    * If a player's score reaches 49 points exactly, their score is reduced by 49 points to 0
+    * If a player's score reaches 49 points exactly, their score is reduced by 49 points to 0.
-    * If a player's score reaches 99 points exactly, their score is reduced by 49 points to 50
+    * If a player's score reaches 99 points exactly, their score is reduced by 49 points to 50.

 \* *You can also play with 5 cards in hand and a goal of 5 points or fewer, to make the game faster and this is better for groups of six or larger.*